How to Safely Share Bank Card Information: Essential Guide for Everyday Users

 How to do it safely:

-Method 2: Authorized User Cards (Recommended)
+Method 2: Authorized User Cards (Recommended for Ongoing Needs)

 Instead of sharing your actual card information, consider adding the person as an authorized user to your account.
 This gives them their own card with their name on it, but linked to your account.